malus-security/sandblaster/README.md

 python reverse_sandbox.py -r 9.3 -o ../helpers/iPhone5,1_9.3_13E237.sb_ops -d iPhone5,1_9.3_13E237.reversed_profiles/ ../helpers/sandbox_bundle
 ```

 The extraction of the binary sandbox profiles differs between iOS <= 8 and iOS >= 9.
-For iOS 7 and iOS 8 the binary sandbox profiles are stored in the `sandboxd` file.
 Since iOS >= 9 the binary sandbox profiles are stored in a sandbox bundle in the kernel sandbox extension.
-The `helpers/extract_sandbox_profiles` script extracts them appropriately depending on the iOS version.
+The `helpers/extract_sandbox_data.py` script extracts them appropriately depending on the iOS version.

 The `-psb` option for `reverse_sandbox.py` prints out the sandbox profiles part of a sandbox bundle without doing the actual reversing.